 Dr. Egawa teaches corporate governance at the University of Tokyo and has taught corporate finance at Keio Business School.
-She is an independent director of Asahi Glass Co., Ltd., Mitsui Fudosan Co., Ltd., and Tokio Marine Holdings, Inc.
+She is an independent director of AGC Inc. (formerly Asahi Glass Co., Ltd.), Mitsui Fudosan Co., Ltd., and Tokio Marine Holdings, Inc.

-She has served numerous councils including the Tax Council (advisory body for the Prime Minister), the Financial System Council, Council on Economic and Fiscal Policy (expert member) and Self-Regulatory Board of the Japan Securities Dealers Association, and the Planning Committee for Council for Science, Technology and Innovation.
-Currently she serves on the Advisory Board for Evaluation of Policies of the Ministry of Education, and the Advisory Board for Evaluation of Policies for the Ministry of Finance, among others.
+She has served numerous councils including the Tax Council (advisory body for the Prime Minister), the Financial System Council, Council on Economic and Fiscal Policy (expert member), and the Planning Committee for Council for Science, Technology and Innovation, as well as the Global Agenda Council of the World Economic Forum.
+Currently she serves on the Council on National Research and Development Institutes, the Advisory Board for Evaluation of Policies for the Ministry of Finance, the US-Japan Conference on Culture and Educational Interchange (Culcon), the Board of the Japan Securities Dealers Association, the Asia-Pacific Advisory Board for Harvard Business School, among others.